GallagherSecurity/cc-rest-docs/training/README.md

 In the interests of security, you should give your REST operators (footnote:  _all_ operators) the minimum privileges they require to achieve their task.

-A table on TODO_LINK gives some examples of privileges you will need for various tasks.
+An [appendix](#appendix--features-and-licences) gives some examples of privileges you will need for various tasks.

 ## HTTP requests
 An HTTP request has four parts:  a verb, an address, a handful of headers, and a body.